Major Robbie McCray, CAP

 Commanders and appointed officers should review all information on the SUI Guide for their area(s) being inspected, this and all associated pages, the 60 day notice of inspection when received and posted, the applicable regulations and the pamphlet for your specialty track to completely prepare for the Subordinate Unit Inspection (SUI).

-Subordinate Unit Inspections (SUI) are governed by CAPR 123-3 and will be conducted every 24 months.
+Subordinate Unit Inspections (SUI) are governed by CAPR 123-3 [soon to be CAPR20-3 as of 24-Apr 17] and will be conducted every 24 months.
 The SUI will focus attention on items contained primarily in the published SUI checklist (below), but may include, as necessary and determined pertinent to CAP mission accomplishment by the headquarters staff: CAP Corporate policy and guidance; Air Force, Air Education and Training Command, Air University, CAP and CAP-USAF directives and instructions.
 The requirements found in directives published after the issuance of a SUI checklist take precedent over the content of the SUI Checklist.

 Each SUI is conducted with a set schedule of events: